 A talk by Anselm Rink (Berlin Social Science Center - WZB).

-An initiative of the Political Economy Cluster at the Hertie School of Governance as part of the Samples and Sandwiches Research Lunch.
+An initiative of the Political Economy Cluster at the Hertie School as part of the Samples and Sandwiches Research Lunch.

 Prior registration is not required.